Population Dynamics on Complex Food Webs: Population Dynamics

 If we consider the equilibrium conditions for equations that is \ref{lveq} and \ref{res}, $dN_i/dt=0$ and $dR/dt=0$, we find a relationship between the ecological parameters given by

 This gives a fundamental constraint on all the parameters (except the $r_i$), especially on the competition kernel which must be invertible.

-Some authors use as competition kernel a function of the distances between species in niche space \cite{kernel, gaussian}.
-The problem with such a choice is that the topology of the food web is not included in the equations; a simple way to incorporate it is to use a combination of projections weights, an issue treated in the next section.
+Some authors use as competition kernel a function of the distances between species in niche space \cite{kernel,gaussian}.
+The problem with such a choice is that the topology of the food web is not included in the equations; a simple way to incorporate it is to use a combination of projections weights.
+For this reason, we consider equation (\ref{lveq}) and propose the following competition kernel that joins in a self-organized way\cite{self} the topology with the dynamics: